gap-packages/RepnDecomp/paper.md

 cases where there are many small blocks, this can greatly improve the efficiency of computations done with the matrices.

+Currently, while methods for doing these decompositions are known (and are described in @serre:1977), there are no open-source computer programs that implement these methods, nor are details on how to achieve good performance of such an implementation published.

 Our package provides functions to:

 * Decompose a representation into irreducibles